laszlorasko/RatatouAIlle/RatatouAIlle_PRD.md

 ### 1.1 Introduction

 RatatouAIlle is a family-friendly, easy-to-use web application designed to generate personalized weekly meal plans for households with diverse dietary preferences and requirements.
-The application leverages OpenAI's GPT-4 for meal plan generation and DALL-E for food images, providing users with comprehensive meal plans, recipes, and shopping lists.
+The application leverages OpenRouter.ai's API to access powerful language models for meal plan generation, providing users with comprehensive meal plans, recipes, and shopping lists.

 ### 1.2 Vision Statement